 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing MySQLTuner.

 The first way is to use the apt package manager.
 It is a little easier and faster way to install MySQLTuner on your server than the other one mentioned above.
-Since MySQLTuner is already added to the Ubuntu repositories, you can install it using the following command, Non-ubuntu guys can get it from here.
-It’s just a Perl script:
+Since MySQLTuner is already added to the Ubuntu repositories, you can install it using the following command:

 sudo apt-get install mysqltuner

 To run MySQLTuner, you can execute the command:

 As a result, you should get something like this: